fygar256/brainfuck_interpreter_and_compiler/README.md

 bfc is a brainfuck compiler to c.

-bfs.c and bfs.py are brainfuck compiler to x86_64 assembly language.
+bfs.c, bfs.py and bfs.go are brainfuck compiler to x86_64 assembly language.